bludit/documentation-english/developers/developers-basics/index.md

 # Title: Developers basics
 <!-- Position: 1 -->
 ---
 Let's start checking environment variables from your current installation.
-You can go to the admin panel and write on your browser the next address `/admin/developers`.
+Go to your admin panel to the developer's area `https://examples.com/admin/developers`, this section is hidden from the menu.

 You can see some information about your PHP configuration, environment variables such as `$_SERVER`, extension loaded, locales installed, Bludit constants and some Objects properties.

 ## Flow of loading files for admin panel
 These are the files loaded when some user goes to the admin panel.

 ```
 index.php
 	bl-kernel/boot/init.php